wbreza/terraform/README.md

 key                  = "terraform.tfstate"
 ```

-Copy `terraform/variables.sample.tfvars` to `terraform/variables.tfvars` and replace with your settings.
+Copy `variables.sample.tfvars` to `variables.tfvars` and replace with your settings.

 ```
 BUSINESS_UNIT = "contoso"